sigsum/sigsum/proposals/2023-01-checkpoint-format.md

 ### Checkpoint fields

-As the origin line, Sigsum logs would currently use the Base64 encoding (for consistency with the tree head line) of the log key hash.
+As the origin line, Sigsum logs would currently use `sigsum.org/v1/` followed by the Base64 encoding (for consistency with the tree head line) of the log key hash.
 This doesn’t lead to smooth key rotation, but this proposal focuses on incrementally adopting the new encoding format without changing semantics.
 A following proposal may introduce the concept of log identities separate from the log key.

 The log size and tree head lines would have the same semantic meaning as both in current Sigsum and in the checkpoint format, as the two ecosystems both follow RFC 6962, and are encoded according to the checkpoint specification: ASCII decimal for the log size and Base64 for the tree head.